lightninglabs/lightning-dev-site/guides/installation.md

       --bitcoind.rpcpass=                                     Password for RPC connections
       --bitcoind.zmqpubrawblock=                              The address listening for ZMQ connections to deliver raw block notifications
       --bitcoind.zmqpubrawtx=                                 The address listening for ZMQ connections to deliver raw transaction notifications
+      --bitcoind.estimatemode=                                The fee estimate mode.
+Must be either "ECONOMICAL" or "CONSERVATIVE". (default: CONSERVATIVE)
 ```

 ## Using btcd